 Ensure that the Email Domains field has the correct email domain(s) for your organization.
-Since we do not want staff to be able to join this top-level channel when Self-Registering, let's also check the "Require administrator approval..." check box.
-(This is just a precaution and does not usually happen).
+Since we do not want staff to be able to join this root channel when Self-Registering, let's also check the "Require administrator approval..." check box.

 Now we can test our SAML integration.
 To do so, let's log out of our Share911 account and re-enter our email address into the Share911 login page.
-We should now see the option to "Log in with SAML".
+We should now see the option to "Log in with Single Sign-On".

 Clicking that link will initiate a SSO SAML request to Google and should grant access to our Share911 account.
 If not, please contact email@example.com so that we can help troubleshoot what went wrong.